freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

     the shell admin account password.
  #.
 Set up SSH access for the new *Admin Workstation*.
  #.
 Retrieve SecureDrop configuration settings from the *Application* and *Monitor Server*.
  #.
-Back up and configure the SecureDrop application.
+Back up and configure the *Application Server*.
  #.
 Run ``securedrop-admin install`` and ``securedrop-admin localconfig``
     from the new *Admin Workstation*.
  #.
 Configure SSH-over-TOR.